Purab Kohli

-Purab Kohli is an Indian television and film actor, model and former video jockey.
+Purab Kohli is an Indian actor, model and former video jockey.

 Career

 Television

 Kohli started his career as an actor with the 1998 television show Hip Hip Hurray on Zee TV and earned recognition through video jockeying on Channel V. He then hosted the travel show Gone India where he toured India on budget trips.

 In 2005, he appeared in an episode of the TV fantasy sitcom Shararat, as the genius science student Dhumketu.

 In 2010 he anchored the Zee TV music talent hunt Sa Re Ga Ma Pa Singing Superstar.
+In 2011, he was lead in the first season of Life Mein Ek Baar a television show on Fox Traveller.
 In 2013, he hosted the show Terra Quiz on National Geographic Channel.

 He has also featured in television ads for Colgate, Pizza Hut, Compaq Presario, Amaron Batteries and Castrol.

 In 2014, he became one of the contestants in season 7 of the reality TV show Jhalak Dikhhla Jaa.

 Kohli had a key supporting role in Sense8 a series on Netflix by The Wachowskis with the finale premiering in June 2018.

 Films

-Kohli made his acting debut in films with Bus Yuhin (2003) starring opposite Nandita Das.
+Kohli made his acting debut in films with Bas Yun Hi (2003) starring opposite Nandita Das.
 He has also acted in other films like Supari (2003), Vastu Shastra (2004), and 13th Floor (2005).
-His performance in My Brother Nikhil (2005) got him recognition.
+His performance in My Brother...
+Nikhil (2005) got him recognition.
 Kohli then went on to star in Mahesh Bhatt's 2006 film Woh Lamhe and as a villain again in Bhatt's 2007 film Awarapan.
 He also acted in Rock On!!
 (2008) along with Farhan Akhtar, Luke Kenny and Arjun Rampal.
 Kohli's work in Rock On garnered him a Special Jury Mention at the 2009 Filmfare Awards in March 2009.
 Kohli then starred opposite Nandita Das again in the 2010-11 film I Am which was directed by Onir, who had previously directed him in My Brother Nikhil.
 He also contributed financially in the making of this film.
 Purab played the role of a divorced lawyer in the 2012 movie Kuch Spice To Make It Meetha with actress Nauheed Cyrusi and composer Kavish Mishra.
 Purab's 2014 movie Jal is a story based on villagers' fight for water and dignity.